Ezekiel and WorkBible Commentary / Produced by TOW Project

-Ezekiel 18:7b - The Righteous Man Does Not Steal, But Instead Feeds the Hungry and Clothes the NakedBack to Table of Contents
+Ezekiel 18:7b - The Righteous Man Does Not Steal, but Instead Feeds the Hungry and Clothes the NakedBack to Table of Contents Back to Table of Contents

 This may seem like an odd pairing.
 Who could argue with the prohibition against robbery?
 But how is robbery connected with the obligation to give food to the hungry and provide clothing for the naked?
 As with Ezekiel 18:7a, the connection is the requirement to care about the economic wellbeing of the other.
 In this case, however, the "other" is not the counterparty to a commercial transaction, but simply another person encountered in the course of daily life.
 If you meet people with an item they need but you desire, you are not permitted to rob them of it.
 If you meet people who lack an item they need but you possess in excess, you are required to give it to them, or at least meet needs as basic as food and clothing.